EvanLih/PUBPOL599-Seattle-Crisis-Data/README.md

-Seattle Right To Work Policy
+# Right To Work Policy
-#Course:Computational Thinking for Governance Analytics
+## Course:Computational Thinking for Governance Analytics

-#Group: Darcy Posselli, Evan Lih, Evan Mirolla, Ana Chkheidze, and Caz VanDevere
+## Group:

+* Darcy Posselli
+* Evan Lih
+* Evan Mirolla
+* Ana Chkheidze
+* Caz VanDevere

 In the repo you can find:
-•	The final report
+*	The final report
-•	The folder data with all the original files
+*	The folder data with all the original files
-•	The preprocessed data
+*	The preprocessed data
-•	The Python code to pre process the data
+*	The Python code to pre process the data